Did you know…?

 A very special pitch lake

 It might, to some, just look like a giant car park.
 But the Pitch Lake at La Brea is one of only three natural asphalt lakes in the world (the other two are in Venezuela and California).
+Some claim it is the largest.
 The result of a fault in the sandstone 250 feet down, through which crude oil or bitumen seeps, the pitch has been exported for decades, for use on roofs and road surfaces.
 Though you can walk on its surface, objects have been swallowed up, sometimes reappearing years later as the pitch slowly swirls.
 The island’s First Peoples are said to have believed that the Pitch Lake was created by the Good Spirit to drown a village whose people had sinned by killing too many hummingbirds.

-Trinis to the bone
+Trinis musicians to the world

 The Moruga Scorpion Pepper